ExtNetworks/farmyard/README.md

 The application is a Laravel 8 based application, and uses the JetStream UI.

+## Requirements
+This application is currently set to use a default installation of [Laravel Sail](https://laravel.com/docs/8.x/sail)

+Installations of:
+- MySQL 8
+- PHP 7.4+
+- Ngnix Web Server
+- NodeJS & NPM

+should be used if not in a docker environment (although this is encouraged for developement).

 ## Installation
 To install FarmYard, clone the repository to your system, then install the composer libraries:
 `composer install`